wp-plugins/kalins-pdf-creation-station/readme.txt

 Bug fix.
 PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

 = 3.0 =
 Some new shortcodes, features and other improvements.
 New Table of Contents feature.
 Better image handling, improved integration with other plugins.

-Tool page less likely to fail/timeout on large/complex PDF generation.
+= 3.1 =
+Firefox fix and PDF font change to Times so PDFs should look a little better

 == About ==